 There simply isn’t anything better than quality bargain preps when you are working to fulfill all the items on your survival plan wish list.
-There are many places to score cheap preps: online, in outdoors stores, flea markets, yard sale… and military surplus stores.
+There are many places to score cheap preps: online, in outdoors stores, flea markets, yard sale… and brick and mortar military surplus stores.

 Far too often, folks think only military gear that has been all but used up is available at military surplus stores, but nothing could be further from the truth.

-Sometimes you can find “new old stock” items that simply sat on a shelf so long other versions replaced them and these effectively new rugged pieces of gear, clothing, and ammo supplies are sold off to the general public.
+Sometimes you can find “new old stock” items that simply sat on a shelf so long other versions replaced them.

 The available selection of potential preps varies at military surplus stores, some of which even now offer online sales even on conventional sites like Amazon – and of course, Ebay.

-One of the biggest and best online military surplus stores is the Old Grouch, the abundance of a variety of survival gear and the constantly updated inventory has made it a favorite of even some of the most notable preppers many of us routinely watch and listen to online.
+One of the biggest and best online military surplus stores is the Old Grouch, the abundance of survival gear, best prices, and the constantly updated inventory has made it a favorite of even some of the most notable preppers many of us routinely watch and listen to online.

 One of the best things about military surplus stores is how frequently the inventory can change.
 Unlike regular outdoor stores, the stock does not change on just a seasonal basis.